clue/reactphp-stdio/README.md

 input buffer is `hello exit `, which may or may not be what you need depending on your particular use case.

-In order to give your more control over this behavior, the autocomplete function actually receives three arguments (similar to `ext-readline`'s [`readline_completion_function()`](http://php.net/manual/en/function.readline-completion-function.php)):
+In order to give you more control over this behavior, the autocomplete function actually receives three arguments (similar to `ext-readline`'s [`readline_completion_function()`](http://php.net/manual/en/function.readline-completion-function.php)):
 The first argument will be the current incomplete word according to current